Amarjit-ph/software-engineering/README.md

 Independently deployable.
 Organized around business capabilities.
 Owned by a small team.
 The microservice architecture enables the rapid, frequent and reliable delivery of large, complex applications.
-It also enables an organization to evolve its technology stack..
+It also enables an organization to evolve its technology stack.

+Day 1
+Day 2